PagerDuty Component

 |---|---|---|

-| Filter Id | The ID of the resource to filter upon. | 123 |
+| Filter ID | The unique identifier of the resource to filter results upon. | 123 |

-| Filter Type | The type of resource to filter upon. | |
+| Filter Type | The type of resource to filter results upon. | |

-| Limit | The number of results per page. | 10 |
+| Limit | The maximum number of results to return per page. | 10 |

-| Offset | Offset to start pagination search results. | 18 |
+| Offset | The number of results to skip before starting to return results.
+Used for pagination. | 18 |

-| Total | By default the total field in pagination responses is set to null to provide the fastest possible response times.
-Set total to true for the response to be populated. | false |
+| Total | When true, the total field in pagination responses is populated.
+By default this field is null to provide the fastest possible response times. | false |

 Example Payload for List Webhook Subscriptions⤓